dperrymorrow/re-bars/README.md

 ReBars started with the idea of so what do I _actually_ need from a Javascript framework?

-- a templating language _(Handlebars)_
+- ✅ a templating language _(Handlebars)_
-- re-render DOM elements on data change
+- ✅ re-render individual DOM elements on data change
-- manage your event handling and scope
+- ✅ manage your event handling and scope

 ReBars re-renders tiny pieces of your application on change.
 You are in control of what re-renders and when.
+There is no...

+- ❌ Virtual DOM
+- ❌ JSX or anything else to pre-compile
+- ❌ DOM diffing and patching

-There is no Virtual DOM, no JSX, no pre-compiling. **Your** code runs on **your** app.
+**Your** code simply runs on **your** app.

+> In fact there is zero DOM diffing / checking of any kind in ReBars.
+Marked elements are simply re-rendered when correlating data changes.

 ReBars keeps your DOM in sync with your data using [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), and gets out of your way.
 You can get back to just writing Javascript.

-ReBars is just a Handlebars instance with helpers added.
-The main one being a [watch](#the-watch-helper) block helper that lets you tell ReBars what and when to re-render.
+The reason ReBars is so simple, is that it is in fact just a Handlebars instance with helpers added.
+The main one being [watch](#the-watch-helper).
+This marks elements, and tells ReBars when to re-render them.

 > If you have used Handlebars, you already know ReBars